Data-Free Dynamic Compression of CNNs for Tractable Efficiency: Experiments

 \subsection{Results on CIFAR-10}

-For the CIFAR-10 dataset, we evaluate our method on ResNet18 and ResNet34 architectures as well as VGG11-BN, VGG13-BN, VGG16-BN and VGG19-BN.
-Results are presented in Figure \ref{subfig_cifar10_overview}, while the full table of experiments is found in Appendix \ref{appendix_results_cifar10}.
-Overall, our \methodname\ method achieves substantial reductions in the FLOPs requirement of tested networks.
-In particular, it reduces the computational cost of a ResNet34 by 46.72\% with $L=14$, while only losing 1.25 percentage points accuracy.
-This is achieved entirely without training or fine-tuning, making the model less computationally expensive in an instant.
+For the CIFAR-10 dataset, we evaluate our method on ResNet18 and ResNet34 architectures as well as on VGG11-BN, VGG13-BN, VGG16-BN and VGG19-BN.
+Results are presented in Figure \ref{subfig_cifar10_overview}.
+To gain an intuitive understanding of our proposed \methodname\ module, we visualize the LSH-based channel clustering in Figure \ref{fig_fm_vis_1}.
+Further visualizations are provided in Appendix \ref{appendix_visualizations}.
+Overall, our method achieves substantial reductions in the FLOPs requirement of tested networks.
+In particular, it reduces the computational cost of a ResNet34 by 46.72\% entirely without training, while only losing 1.25 percentage points accuracy.

 The desired ratio of cost reduction to accuracy loss can be adjusted on the fly by changing the hyperparameter $L$ across all \methodname\ modules simultaneously.
 Figure \ref{subfig_cifar10_pareto} shows how the relationship of targeted cost reduction and retained accuracy is influenced by the choice of $L$.
 Increased accuracy on the test set, achieved by increasing $L$, is directly related to less FLOPs reduction.
 For instance, we can vary the accuracy loss on ResNet34 between 2.89 ($L=12$) and 0.38 ($L=20$) percentage points to achieve 51.09\% and 39.07\% reduction in FLOPs, respectively.